Accelerating Learning After COVID-19

 Douglas Fisher

 Douglas Fisher is professor and chair of educational leadership at San Diego State University and a teacher leader at Health Sciences High and Middle College.
-Previously, Doug was an early intervention teacher and elementary school educator.
-He is a credentialed English teacher and administrator in California.
+Previously, Fisher was an early intervention teacher and elementary school educator.
 In 2022, he was inducted into the Reading Hall of Fame by the Literacy Research Association.
-He has published numerous articles on reading and literacy, differentiated instruction, and curriculum design, as well as books such as The Teacher Clarity Playbook 2/e, Your Introduction to PLC+, The Illustrated Guide to Teacher Credibility, The Teaching Reading Playbook, and Welcome to Teaching!.
+He has published numerous articles on reading and literacy, differentiated instruction, and curriculum design, as well as books such as Your Introduction to PLC+, Welcome to Teaching, How Feedback Works, Teaching Reading, and RIGOR Unveiled.
+Fisher loves being an educator and hopes to share that passion with others.

 Nancy Frey